CODE-at-TACC/summer-2016/materials/ROBOTICS.md

 # Robotics Materials

-You may use the following Wishlists to purchase everything at once for the robotics project:
+You may use the following Wishlists to purchase everything at once for the robotics project, with the exception of Sunfounder Ultrasonic Rangefinders.
+Those must be purchased from Amazon.com.

 - [Adafruit CODE @ TACC Summer 2016 Robotics Wishlist](http://www.adafruit.com/wishlists/395776)
 - [SparkFun CODE @ TACC Summer 2016 Robotics Wishlist](http://sfe.io/w124757)